baluyotraf/baluyotraf/README.md

 ## Contact Details

-Let's have a discussion.
+If you need someone who can build Machine Learning systems, let's have a discussion.
 Feel free to see some of my work and my profile!

 *   [Software+ML (Personal Website)][Software+ML]
 *   [Curriculum Vitae][CV]